 Each quad has a set of 11 anchor points on its perimeter.

-The other two anchor points are 'baseline-in and 'baseline-out or just 'bi and 'bo.
+The other two anchor points are 'baseline-in and 'baseline-out (or just 'bi and 'bo).
 These points are also on the quad perimeter.
-They allow quads containing type to be aligned according to adjacent baselines.
-The exact location of these points depends on the direction of the script.
+They allow quads containing typeset text to be aligned according to adjacent baselines.
+The exact location of these points depends on the direction of the script and the internal ascender value of the font.
 For instance, in left-to-right languages, 'baseline-in is on the left edge, and 'baseline-out is on the right.
 The vertical position of these points depends on the font associated with the quad.
-If no font is specified, the 'bi and 'bo points are vertically positioned at the southern edge.
+If no font is specified, the 'baseline-in and 'baseline-out anchors are vertically aligned with the southern edge.
+In that case, again supposing a left-to-right language, they would occupy the same positions as 'sw and 'se.

 By default, each subquad will ultimately be positioned relative to the immediately preceding subquad (or, if it’s the first subquad, the parent).
 Optionally, a subquad can attach to the parent.